Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 -

 Speech Translation in Meet: Navigate to Admin Console > Apps > Google Workspace > Google Meet > Gemini settings > Speech translation.
-Translation is disabled by default and must be explicitly enabled at the admin level.
+The admin setting is on by default for all eligible SKUs — admins do not need to take action to enable it, but can disable it at the OU level if needed.

 -